mia-platform/documentation/docs/development_suite/debugging/telepresence.md

 ![Img](img/debug-action.png)

-This will allow you to easily test and debug your microservice without compromising the replica running in the production environment.
+These commands will allow you to easily test and debug your microservice without compromising the replica running in the production environment.

 ## Introduction to Telepresence

 Telepresence is an open-source tool that allows you to run a single service locally while connecting that service to a remote Kubernetes cluster.

-This lets developers working on multi-service applications to:
+This tool lets developers working on multi-service applications to:

 1. Do fast local development of a single service, even if that service depends on other services in your cluster.
 Make a change to your service, save the changes, and you can immediately see the new service in action.